540-338-1776

 Music

-Participation in the ensemble includes four hours of rehearsal per week, participation at performances, and sharing in the practical needs of the organization.
+Interested and qualified students may audition at the beginning of each semester.
+Participation in the ensemble includes three hours of rehearsal per week, participation at performances, and sharing in the practical needs of the organization.
 Students are asked to commit to a full academic year in Chorale: teamwork is integral to accomplishing the goals of the ensemble, and each semester builds upon the accomplishments of the previous one.

 Spring Concert